Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

     "retrieval_delay": 0,                    // Optional - Lambda guarantees delay of this value (in seconds) between downloads.
     "job_id": "ID as a string",              // Optional - include if a continuation of a previous job.
 Won't re-download.
     "file_type": "magika type",              // Optional - use to override the Magika text detection.
+    "user_agent": "a user agent string",     // Optional - use to override the default user agent if it's being blocked.
     // Only necessary to include if the PATCH endpoint uses authentication.
     "auth": {
         // See below for configuring authentication.